-Starting 1st of July 2018, plenty of SMSFs have a new reporting obligation, apart from their annual return.
-ATO has introduced this reporting obligation to complement the Transfer Balance Cap and Event-based Reporting Framework.
+Starting 1st of July 2018, plenty of SMSFs have a new reporting obligation apart from their annual return.
+ATO has introduced a new SMSF reporting requirement to complement the Transfer Balance Cap and Event-based Reporting Framework.
 To know more about this, talk to a chartered accountant near you.

 The Transfer Balance Cap is the $1,600,000 limit on the amount an SMSF member can have in retirement phase.
 The ATO will monitor and regulate any events that affect this cap and the new reporting obligation is called Transfer Balance Account Reporting or TBAR.
 TBAR also tracks a member’s Total Superannuation Balance, including accumulation and retirement phase balances within the SMSF.